Molkki

 Molkki (lit. one who has a price) is an Indian Hindi-language television drama series produced by Ekta Kapoor under Balaji Telefilms.
 It was broadcast on Colors TV and ran from 16 November 2020 to 11 February 2022.
 It starred Priyal Mahajan, Amar Upadhyay.

 Premise

-The series is set in the Rewari district of Haryana, and focuses on molkki pratha.
+The series is set in the Rewari district of Haryana, and focuses on Molkki Pratha, or the custom of bride-buying in India.

-The story revolves around Purvi, a 19-year-old girl who becomes the molkki bride of 42-year-old chief Virendra Pratap Singh, a widower and father of two children.
-She fights for her and other molkki brides' rights, as well as fulfil her responsibilities as wife, daughter-in-law, mother, and chieftess of Rewari.
+The story revolves around Purvi, a 19-year-old girl who becomes the Molkki bride of 42-year-old chief Virendra Pratapsingh, a widower and father of two children.
+She fights for her and other Molkki brides' rights, as well as fulfill her responsibilities as wife, daughter-in-law, mother, and chieftess of Rewari.

 Plot

 Molkki is an Indian tradition that involves marrying off poor girls to a wealthy man in exchange for money.
 The storyline of the series revolves around a poor girl named Purvi who is made a Molkki bride for money.